 It’s never easy to hear that someone you care about has been “taken into custody.”
 But when the authorities allow that person to be hurt or killed in prison, “custody” takes on a double meaning.
 Prisoners in the hands of state, federal or private prisons cannot help themselves; they must rely on the prisons to keep them safe and to meet their basic needs for clean food, medical care and exercise.
 Authorities have a legal obligation to make sure that those taken into custody are protected from abusive guards, dangerous inmates and, if necessary, themselves.

 Prison employees are supposed to be law enforcement professionals, but reports from around the country show that many abuse or neglect prisoners, sometimes routinely.
-Sexual assault alone is estimated by the nonprofit Stop Prison Rape to affect a quarter of all female prisoners and a fifth of all male prisoners.
+Sexual assault alone, a focus area for a Maryland clergy sexual abuse lawyer, is estimated by the nonprofit Stop Prison Rape to affect a quarter of all female prisoners and a fifth of all male prisoners.
 Unfortunately, there are many forms prison abuse can take:

 - Physical abuse or torture